 Is your forensic lab struggling with a growing caseload of complex samples?
 With QuickProbe, you can enjoy the speed and simplicity of direct sample analysis on a GC/MS platform that has been a workhorse in your laboratory for decades.

-Separation in under a minute
+Achieve separation in under a minute

 QuickProbe includes our innovative sample introduction technology and provides rapid heating mounted onto the Quick GC (with a short separation column).
 It interfaces to your standard Agilent GC/MS to obtain in-vacuum electron ionization, followed by quadrupole-based mass analysis.
 QuickProbe can be run without changes to the existing GC column, in under a minute.

-Confidently identify compounds using electron ionization libraries
+Identify compounds with confidence using electron ionization libraries

 After components in the mixture are separated by GC and quickly identified by MS detection, QuickProbe allows for fast data analysis, using an EI library such as NIST or Wiley to identify names and structures, even at the isomer level.

-Specialized columns and consumables
+Use specialized columns and consumables